kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/enterprise/_index.md

 2. To rate limit APIs that you manage with Gloo Portal, make sure that your configuration matches the configuration that you used with your [Gloo Portal Storage custom resource](https://docs.solo.io/gloo-portal/main/guides/portal_features/apikey_storage/).
 3. When you [install]({{< versioned_link_path fromRoot="/installation/enterprise/">}}) or [upgrade]({{< versioned_link_path fromRoot="/operations/upgrading/">}}) your Gloo Edge Enterprise Helm installation, complete the following steps:
    1. Disable the default Redis server backing storage by setting `rateLimit.enabled` to `false`.
    2. Provide the rate limiting Aerospike Helm chart configuration options, as shown in the following table.
+These values match what you configured in your Aerospike database setup.

 | Option | Type | Description |
 | --- | --- | --- |